sailpoint-oss/golang-sdk/api_v3/docs/SODPolicyAPI.md

 [[Back to README]](../README.md)

-## StartEvaluateSodPolicy
+## Evaluate one policy by ID

 > ReportResultReference StartEvaluateSodPolicy(ctx, id).Execute()

-Evaluate one policy by ID
+Runs the scheduled report for the policy retrieved by passed policy ID.
+The report schedule is fetched from the policy retrieved by ID.

 ### Example